 - Establishment of any standing committees, such as an executive committee, and their powers, duties or responsibilities;

-- Establishment of a fiscal year, which shall coincide with the University's fiscal year, and accounting procedures which shall be satisfactory to and approved by the University's Treasurer and the University's Auditors.
+- Establishment of a fiscal year, which shall coincide with the University's fiscal year, and accounting procedures which shall be satisfactory to and approved by the University'

 14. AUTHENTICATION OF ACTS OF DIRECTORS

-- All acts of the directors of MEF shall be taken or confirmed by way of resolution of the directors passed at a duly constituted meeting and duly recorded by written minutes; Wherein the majority vote shall be based on the number of votes cast.
-Within a period of not more than ten days following the date of any duly constituted meeting of the directors, where the minutes were approved, a copy of the minutes of the said meetings shall be forwarded or delivered, as indicated above, to the University offices of the President, the Vice-President Academic and Provost, and the Treasurer.
+- All acts of the directors of MEF shall only be taken or confirmed by way of majority vote of the directors passed at a duly constituted meeting and duly recorded by written minutes; Wherein the majority vote shall be based on the number of votes cast.
+Within a period of not more than ten days following the date of any duly constituted meeting of the directors, where the minutes were approved, a copy of the minutes of the said meetings shall be made publicly available

 15. NO GAIN TO DIRECTORS

-- MEF shall be carried on without the purpose of gain for its directors and any profits or other accretions to MEF shall be used in promoting its objective and further its mission to provide value to undergraduate students in the Faculty of Mathematics at the University of Waterloo
+- MEF’s longevity shall be ensured without the purpose of gain for its directors.
+Any profits or other accretions to and from MEF shall only be used in promoting its objective and further its mission to provide value to undergraduate students in the Faculty of Mathematics at the University of Waterloo